Procurement; Public contracts

 - The third type is the negotiated award (Europe-wide: the so-called negotiated procedure), which is the only procedure that allows negotiations with the companies.

 The contracting authority may choose between the public invitation to tender and the restricted invitation to tender with a call for tenders, as it organizes the potentially greatest competition.
-Only under strict conditions may the other procedures be chosen.
+The other procedures may only be chosen under strict conditions.

 A Europe-wide invitation to tender for a contract must always be issued if certain contract values are exceeded.
 For supply and service contracts of federal agencies, this applies from 140,000 euros, for supply and service contracts of all other contracting authorities from 215,000 euros and for construction contracts from 5.382 million euros.